fmarino-ipzs/eid-it-wallet-docs/docs/en/security-privacy-considerations.rst

 The following mechanisms may be implemented to reduce the correlation:

 - *Verifier-Verifier*: evaluation mechanisms to ensure that a Verifier requests only the information it is authorized to obtain from the Wallet.
 This approach minimizes data exchange and helps prevent User profiling through potential collusion between Verifiers.
-- *Issuer-Verifier*: The Issuer does not require the authentication of the Verifier during the trust evaluation.
+- *Issuer-Verifier*: The Issuer does not require the authentication of the Verifier during the Trust Evaluation.
 In principle, the Issuer does not know which Verifiers the User is accessing and will avoid User activity profiling based on the Verifier's access.

 .. tip::
  OpenID Federation Trust Marks allow the definition of custom policies suitable to the satisfaction of this requirement.